William hopes to ‘ease pressure’ on councils tackling homelessness

 Kate, who is recovering from abdominal surgery, was seen with William at the Windsor Farm Shop close to their Adelaide cottage home in the grounds of Windsor Castle.

-William’s only reference to his wife came after a participant at one of his engagements on Tuesday mentioned the importance of the early years of childhood, prompting the prince to say: “That my wife’s area.
-She needs to sit here.”
+William’s only reference to his wife came after a participant at one of his engagements on Tuesday mentioned the importance of the early years of childhood, prompting the prince to say: “Venturing into my wife’s territory here.
+She needs to be sat here to hear this.”

 The prince was joined by housing activist Kwajo Tweneboa who called for an end to the “stigma” around homelessness and for the problem to be taken seriously by private landlords and local authorities.